 - TECBAR Access to the Bar Awards - two places are funded by TECBAR (Technology and Construction Bar Association) who will also arrange placements interested in technology and construction work.

 The scheme is open to undergraduates or postgraduates who;

 - are in the second, third or fourth year of or have completed a qualifying law degree, or taking the Graduate Diploma in Law or an equivalent conversion course

 - are eligible to practise at the Bar of England and Wales

 - have little or no family history of higher or professional education

 - completed secondary education in a state school.
 (In exceptional circumstances, students who attended secondary education in a fee-paying school may be considered)

 Applications are accepted in the first term of the academic year through the individual law schools.
-The deadline for applications for the 2016 awards is Monday 7th December 2015.
-Each university that participates in the scheme will carry out the initial shortlisting and will submit selected applications to the Middle Temple.
+The deadline for applications to the Inn for the 2020 awards is Friday 31 January 2020.
+Each university that participates in the scheme will carry out the initial shortlisting and will submit 2 selected applications to the Middle Temple.
 (Please note that where an institution has multiple study centres, one application will be accepted from each region).
 Each university will therefore set their own internal deadline to allow time for their selection process.